cameronwerdna/pokemon-memory-matching/README.md

-Simple and fun Pokemon Matching Game:-visit https://pokemon-matching-game.herokuapp.com/ to play!
+Simple and fun Pokemon Matching Game:-) visit https://pokemon-matching-game.herokuapp.com/ to play!

-Things I have thought to add are more tiles/options for more tiles and a counter which records your attempts.
+Things I have thought to add are more tiles/the option for game types with more tiles, as well as a counter which records your attempts.
 Any suggestions and criticisms are welcome!
 Hope you enjoy this fun little app!